Henrique Gouveia e Melo

-Admiral Henrique Eduardo Passaláqua de Gouveia e Melo (/pt/; born 21 November 1960) is a retired Portuguese Navy officer who most recently served as the Chief of the Naval Staff, from 2021 to 2024.
+Admiral Henrique Eduardo Passaláqua de Gouveia e Melo (/pt/; born 21 November 1960) is a retired Portuguese Navy officer.
+He mostly recently served as the Chief of the Naval Staff, from 2021 to 2024, and ran for President in the 2026 Portuguese presidential election as an independent.

 Previously, while he was serving as Adjutant for Planning and Coordination of the Armed Forces General Staff, Gouveia e Melo rose to national prominence after being appointed coordinator of the Task Force for the successful national COVID-19 vaccination plan, that saw Portugal having the highest vaccination rates in the world.
 Gouveia e Melo had previously served as a Commander of the Portuguese Fleet (Comandante Naval) from 2017 to 2020 and, from 2017 to 2019, as Commander of the European Maritime Force (EUROMARFOR).

 Due to his prominent role during the COVID-19 pandemic in Portugal, Gouveia e Melo was included in Jornal de Negócios's list of 50 Most Powerful People of 2021, which included both Portuguese and international personalities.
-His popularity has made Gouveia e Melo long be tipped by the media as a potential future presidential candidate.
-He officially announced his campaign for the 2026 Portuguese presidential election on 29 May 2025.
+His popularity made Gouveia e Melo be tipped by the media as a potential future presidential candidate.
+He officially announced his campaign for the 2026 Portuguese presidential election on 29 May 2025, but was ultimately unsuccessful.